uwDavid/Node-Snippets/11 MongoDB CRUD/Summary/readme.md

 ```

 But we can improve upon this further by putting it all together by passing all possible categories in for-loop.

+5. Choosing between `/categories/:category` and `/products?category=dairy`
+   The latter works better in our example because this is similar to saying we want to perform a query/filter function on all products.
+   Whereas the former escalates `categories` to be a object.